petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 1. Agree to the conditions and click *Purchase*.

-One the app is purchased, download the LPKG file from the Past Versions page.
+After purchase, download the LPKG file from the Past Versions page.

 1. Substitute your <https://liferay.com> `user.name` in the following URL: